Niralp16/Information-Retrieval/README.md

 Store the document name, similarity score, and URL (if available) in a list of related documents.
 Sort the list of related documents based on the similarity score in descending order to obtain the top related documents.
-Return the top top n related documents as the output.
+Return the top n related documents as the output.